-V.A.1.a)

-Faculty members must directly observe, evaluate, and frequently provide feedback on resident performance during each rotation or similar educational assignment.
+V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on resident performance of frequently provide feedback on resident performance during each rotation or similar educational assignment.
 (Core)

 Background and Intent: Faculty members should provide feedback frequently throughout the course of each rotation.
 Residents require feedback from faculty members to reinforce well-performed duties and tasks, as well as to correct deficiencies.
 This feedback will allow for the development of the learner as they strive to achieve the Milestones.
 More frequent feedback is strongly encouraged for residents who have deficiencies that may result in a poor final rotation evaluation.